 - Onion slices ... sometimes I use my Little OsKar to chop the onion.

-- Two regular size cans of great northern or any smaller white bean (drained)
+- Two regular size cans of navy beans or any smaller firm white bean (drained)

 - One carrot ... use a potato peeler to make long thin strips.
 (Optional ingredient but I would recommend adding the carrots)

 Saute the onion in oil in a large pan or kettle with cubed ham steak.
 If you are using a ham bone with meat, just add that to the kettle once the onion is finished sauteing.
 Add two cups of water, the carrot, and simmer for an hour or so.
 Add dried parsley and beans, simmer again for about an hour.
 If the broth is thin, mix a tablespoon corn starch with water and add to the soup mixture.
 Simmer 15 minutes or until the corn starch is 'cooked'.

 About the little Oskar